Wonga pigeon

-The wonga pigeon (Leucosarcia melanoleuca) is a pigeon that inhabits areas in eastern Australia with its range being from Central Queensland to Gippsland, eastern Victoria, Australia.
+The wonga pigeon or wonga wonga (Leucosarcia melanoleuca) is a pigeon that inhabits areas in eastern Australia with its range being from Central Queensland to Gippsland, eastern Victoria, Australia.

 Distribution and habitat

 Previously they could be found as far north as Cairns and as far south as the Dandenongs, but due to land clearance, shootings in the 1940s for crop protection, and fox predation, they are rarely seen in these areas, but their populations have improved.

 Description

 The wonga pigeon is a large, plump pigeon that has a short neck, broad wings, and a long tail.
 Its length varies from 38 to 40 centimetres (15.2 to 16 inches).
 It has pastel blue-grey back feathers.
 The head fades to a creamy-white colour.
 The underside is white with dotted dark grey spots such that a white V can be seen on its chest.
 Their eyes are a dark red-brown colour and they have pink eye-rings that encircle them.
 Legs are red and the sexes appear identical but immature pigeons are browner with a less distinct V pattern.